-- Select Tools> Display Settings> Display Options ✓ to open the Layer Display Options dialog. - 2.
-Click the New button to open the New Layer Name dialog. - 3.
-Enter a name for the new layer.
+- Select Tools> Display Settings> Display Options open the Layer Display Options dialog. - 2.
+Click the New button at the bottom of the dialog to open the New Layer Name dialog.
+Type a short, descriptive name such as "Lot Line Info", then click OK. - 3.
+Click OK to close the Layer Display Options dialog.

-- 4. Click OK to close the New Layer Name dialog then click OK again to close the Layer Display Options dialog. - 5.
-In floor plan view, select the setback line and click the Open Object \square edit button. - 6.
-On the Line Style tab of the Polyline Specification dialog click the Layer drop-down list and select the new layer we just created.
-This moves the setback line to the new layer, however that layer is still currently displaying.
-Click OK.
+- 4. In floor plan view, select the setback line and click the Open Object pedit button. - 5.
+On the Line Style tab of the Polyline Specification dialog, click the Layer drop-down list and select the new layer you just created, then click OK.